Nelio-Bila/Nelio-Bila/README.md

 I'm Nélio Bila,  I'm a Software Developer, and I'm love with working in tech.
 I'm from Maputo,Mozambique.

-## 🎓 I'm an Graduate student at the Pedagogical University of Maputo
+## 🎓 I'm a Graduate student of the Pedagogical University of Maputo

 - 👯 I’m looking to collaborate with anyone on any project.